Official Procedure Last Change January 10, 2023

 - Each finding and conclusion should be numbered separately, and the document as a whole should be paginated.

 - Proposed findings of fact should be as objective as possible and should be a fair and accurate reflection of the evidence presented.
 The proposed conclusions of law are the appropriate place to advocate for your position.

 Submitting proposed Findings of Fact and Conclusions of Law

-- The proposed findings of fact and conclusions of law should be submitted in Microsoft Word format.
+- The proposed findings of fact and conclusions of law should be submitted in MS Word.

 - The proposal should be sent via e-mail as follows:

 - Judge Carr cases: Heather Butler or Suzette Bewley